finom/use-change/docs/ALTERNATIVE_README.md

 > This is an alternative README for [use-change](https://github.com/finom/use-change) that utilises the explicit overload. use-change includes a bunch of usefil hooks that allow to access application store safely.
 When I say "safely" I mean that you're never going to use application state object at your components directly.
 Instead I recommended to use Provider to make all components to have acces to one object and modify data with the `useState`-like hook.
 At this doc we're not going to use Provider at all, therefore we don't need the most of the hooks anymore.

 Before we start let's define a simple application state.
-It has `count` at the root and `users` as sub-storage for data that specified for users (for now it's just `ids`).
+It has `count` and `increment` at the root and `users` as sub-storage for data that specified for users (for now it's just an array of `ids`).

 ```ts
 // store.ts